 Admission Eligibility Criteria

 The university's core values are used as a guide to interpreting the contents of each application presented for admission, and a comprehensive review of all materials is performed for each applicant before making an admission decision.
 Both the academic and nonacademic factors present in an application are used to make an admission decision.
 Academic records are reviewed based on a minimum 2.0 (4.0 system) cumulative grade point average (GPA) having a minimum of 12 transferable credits for transfer student admission.
 Requirements may be higher if you are planning to enroll in certain academic programs or during periods of enrollment limitation.
+Please see transfer grade point average requirements page for these requirements.
 Nonacademic factors include, but are not limited to, leadership, community service, creativity, special talents and personal characteristics that contribute to the strengths and diversity of the university.
 The most competitive candidates for admission to UW-Whitewater typically possess positive factors in their application that are both academic and nonacademic in nature.
 Students who are enrolled in their first semester or who will not complete 12 transferable credits will be evaluated using new freshman admission criteria.

 Transfer Credit Evaluation

 Once your application is complete, we will prepare a transfer credit evaluation for you.
-This means that we will convert your prior courses to the UW-Whitewater course numbering system wherever possible.
+This means that we will convert your prior courses to the UW-Whitewater course numbering system.
 When a transfer course is determined to be equivalent to a Whitewater class, a specific Whitewater course number will appear on the evaluation.
 If the course(s) you completed are not directly equivalent to UW-Whitewater classes, you will be awarded elective credit.
-Although grades earned at other post-secondary institutions will be included on the evaluation of transfer credit and the Academic Progress Report (see below),they do not affect your Whitewater GPA.
-Grades from other institutions are considered only for purposes of determining eligibility for admission and registration in certain programs or majors such as business,education and social work.
-Your credit will transfer to UW-Whitewater if the courses were completed at a regionally accredited college or university and the grades earned are recognized as passing (D- or better).
-To be equated to a Whitewater course, a class from another college or university must be taken for at least 2/3 of the credit for which the class is offered at Whitewater.
+Courses that are considered non-transferable to UW-Whitewater will not appear on this evaluation.
+All credits will be reviewed for transfer to UW-Whitewater if the courses were completed at a regionally accredited college or university.